CCSS

 My family practices Islam, which is one of the world’s largest religions.
 Another way of saying that is that we are Muslim.
 Like all religions, Islam has many beautiful traditions.
 They make my religion special to me.

 I love going to the mosque, which is the Muslim place of worship.
-I like the spicy foods we eat when we’re together, like dumplings and chicken dishes.
+I Like the spicy foods we eat when we’re together, like dumplings and chicken dishes.
 And I enjoy learning about my religion at my religious classes twice a week.

 I n class, we use a book called the Koran (kuh-RAN).
 It’s the holy book for Muslims.
 We study it—just as Christian people study the Bible or Jewish people study the Torah.